Optimal Routing for Delay-Sensitive Traffic in Overlay Networks: Optimal Policy Design

-The scheme proposed in Theorem~\ref{th:3} needs to compute the prices $\bar{\lambda}(\bm{B}(k))$ in order to carry out the $k$-th update.
-One way to compute the $\bar{\lambda}(\bm{B}(k))$ is to apply Algorithm~\eqref{tts} with thresholds set to $\bm{B}(k)$, and wait for the link prices to converge to $\bar{\lambda}(\bm{B}(k))$.
-In order to speed up this naive scheme, we would like to carry out the $B_\ell$ updates in parallel with the iterations~\eqref{tts}-\eqref{tts1}, an idea that is similar to the two timescale stochastic approximation scheme of Section~\ref{subsec:2ode}.
+In order to speed up this naive scheme, we would like to carry out the $B_\ell$ updates in parallel with the iterations~\eqref{tts}-\eqref{tts1}, an idea that is similar to the two timescale stochastic approximation scheme~\eqref{tts}-\eqref{tts1}.
 Thus, we propose the following scheme that comprises of three iterative update processes evolving simultaneously,